Deathnetworks/Trinity/README.md

 Changelog 1.7.1.11:

-* New experimental option: "Use NavMesh to prevent stucks" on the Combat>Misc tab.
-Default and recommended is to enable this option.
+* New GUI option: "Use NavMesh to prevent stucks" on the Combat>Misc tab.
+Default and recommendation is to enable this option.
 Disabling this may lead to stucks for bot attempting to target monsters/shines through walls and floor gaps.
 If you experience severe performance problems, try disabling this option.

 * Barbarian Weapon Throw can now be used as "primary" if no other primary ability is present.